 If you are a filmmaker and are budgeting a production, take the time to budget in the necessary amount of money it takes for your payroll “fringes”.
 It is not worth the extra risk to yourself, your associates, or your investors for the sake of trying to save money.
 If you can’t afford to do the production legally, then postpone it until you have the necessary funds.

 Since most productions are funded by investors, ask yourself this question: would you be willing to go to your investor and state – “I’m trying to save your money by not paying the required taxes.
 Even though it’s really illegal, are you okay with it?
 Will you be willing to pay the fines and penalties later if we get caught?”

 Chances are you would NOT be willing to make that statement to your investors.
 They would think that you are unprofessional and you don’t know what you’re doing.
 Are you willing to take the risk and explain it to them down the road if you fail to tell them now?
 Are you willing to put your own security on the line?

 Don’t make the mistake that I’ve heard from other producers over the years – “if only I’d done it by the book”.
 They will tell you that it’s just not worth it!

-By Kevin King, CEO of ABS Payroll and Production Accounting Services
+By Kevin King, Founder of ABS Payroll and Production Accounting Services